-No comments were received during at the first public hearing.
+No comments were received during the initial commentary period of February 11, 2024 through February 28, 2024 or at the first public hearing.
 In light of that, the creation of the Annual Action Plan for 2024 relied on comments submitted for the creation of the Consolidated Plan, which emphasized the need for infrastructure, public facilities and affordable housing.